-Ensuring that those commissioned to provide a service have suitable and adequate insurance cover is an area where the Risk and Insurance Manager can provide expert advice and assistance.
+Ensuring that those commissioned to provide a service have suitable and sufficient insurance cover is an area where the Risk and Insurance Manager can provide expert advice and assistance.

 It is not sufficient to merely specify within a tender that the service provider has adequate insurance.
-Depending on the type of service, there may be expectation that a service provider holds employers liability, public liability, products, motor and professional indemnity insurance.
+Depending on the type of service, there may be expectation that a service provider holds Employers Liability, Public Liability, Products, Motor and Professional Indemnity insurance.
 Limits of indemnity should be specified and based upon an assessment of the risks inherent in the activity and the potential scale of loss.

 It is also important to check that there are no relevant exclusions (for example child abuse claims may be excluded from some policies) and whether the policy is written on a 'claims occurrence' or 'claims made' basis.